jondo89/Heavy-lifting/README.md

 </p>

-<p>Let us know if you would like use to assist on any other web based systm design.</p>
+<p>Let us know if you would like use to assist on any other web based system design.</p>
 <a href="http://www.isithelo.com/" target="_blank">Isithelo Technical Solutions</a>